Boston Marathon bomber Tsarnaev sentenced to death for 2013 attack

 Prosecutors described Tsarnaev, who is an ethnic Chechen, as an adherent of al Qaeda's militant Islamist views who carried out the attack as an act of retribution for U.S. military campaigns in Muslim-majority countries.

 The jury's decision does not mean Tsarnaev will face imminent death.
-Defense attorneys are likely to appeal the sentence, a process that can stretch out for many years.
+Defence attorneys are likely to appeal the sentence, a process that can stretch out for many years.

 "I know that there is still a long road ahead," said survivor Karen Brassard, whose left leg was badly injured in the attack.
 "There are going to be many, many dates ahead.
 But today we can take a breath, and actually breathe again," she told reporters.